gozoro/jquery-autocompleter/README.md

 #### autocompleter:select

-The event is triggered when an item from the list of variants is selected.
+The event is triggered when an item from the list of items is selected.

 #### autocompleter:unselect

-The event is triggered when an item from the list of variants is unselected.
+The event is triggered when an item from the list of items is unselected.

 Example: